 - Show them other ways to connect with your brand and share your best content with their friends, such as social media or an online community forum.

-Studies show that welcome emails are 42% more likely to be read than your average email, so you’ll want to make it count.
+Why it works: Studies show that welcome emails are 42% more likely to be read than your average email, so you’ll want to make it count.
 They help boost long-term brand loyalty, continue an already-established connection, and set the stage for other emails you’ll send them later down the road.

 See how Snap Kitchen does a great job of using a welcoming tone, providing helpful information, and making the reader feel good about their decision to opt-in: